peterosterlund2/texel/readme.txt

 Clear Hash

   When activated, clears the hash table and the history heuristic table, so that the next search behaves as if the engine had just been started.
+This is useful when changing parameters that modify how the search or evaluation behaves, like "UseNullMove" or "Materialistic".

 AnalysisAgeHash